CastosHQ/Seriously-Simple-Podcasting/readme.txt

 14. An example of the styled podcast RSS feed when viewed directly in the browser.

 == Changelog ==

+= 1.19.17-alpha =
+* 2019-03-11
+* [FIX] Fixes a bug where the HTML5 player JavaScript was rendered inline, causing problems with wpautop
+* [UPDATE] Updates the Castos Discount form

 = 1.19.16 =
 * 2019-02-27